We are open Monday to Friday 9am-5pm and Saturday from 9am-1pm. We are closed on Sunday.

-Our advanced Lithium Battery Packs will last 3-5 years, sometimes longer, depending on use.
+Our advanced Lithium Battery Packs will last 5 or more years, sometimes longer, depending on use.
 The batteries on all the bikes we sell have two years warranty, which means the manufacturers are standing by their product.

-We have sold hundreds of eBikes in Northland over the last six years and have only had to replace half a dozen batteries.
-Some of our customers with five years old bikes are still riding them happily.
+The business has sold hundreds of eBikes in Northland over the last eight years and have only had to replace half a dozen batteries.
+Some of our customers with eight years old bikes are still riding them happily.

 No. Most eBikes sold in NZ don't charge the bike while you are riding it.
 You can get 40km - 120km from charging the battery with the charger.
 Charging while riding will only provide a fraction of this amount and possibly slow you down while riding.
 The opposite of what an ebike is supposed to do!
 So its not really worth charging while riding.

 Not in any of the electric bikes we sell.
 The brush-less motors have an internal freewheel so the motor is stationary when not powered.
 This means when you are not using the motor, there is no resistance from it... your bike performs exactly as a bike, as there is no extra friction.
 In some other eBikes in NZ there is no freewheel, so friction builds once you are over about 20kph.